telerik/blazor-docs/components/grid/overview.md

 The grid can sort data automatically.
 You can read more about this feature in the [Sorting]({%slug components/grid/features/sorting%}) article.

+## Filtering

+The grid can filter data automatically.
+You can read more about thsi feature in the [Filtering]({%slug components/grid/filtering%}) article.

 ## Styling

 You can define your own content for column cells or even the entire row through [Templates]({%slug components/grid/features/templates%}).